Vordingborg

-Vordingborg ([ˌvɒːte̝ŋˈpɒˀ]) is an old ferry town in Vordingborg Municipality in Denmark with around 12.000 (2022) inhabitants.
+Vordingborg ([ˌvɒːte̝ŋˈpɒˀ]) is a market town and old ferry town on the south coast of the island of Zealand in Denmark.
 Because of three large estates surrounding the town, a coherent urban development has not been possible, which is the reason why three satellite towns (former villages) have emerged around the town.
-Within the ring of estates, the town has 12,000 inhabitants, and 17,868 inhabitants when including the three satellite towns of Ørslev, Nyråd, and Stensved, situated 1, 3 and 5 kilometres, respectively, from the town of Vordingborg.

-Vordingborg Municipality (Kommune) has a population of 45,352.
+Within the ring of estates, the town has a population of 12,093 (1 January 2025), and a population of 18,118 when including the three satellite towns of Ørslev, Nyråd, and Stensved, situated 1, 3 and 5 kilometres, respectively, from the town of Vordingborg.
+Vordingborg is located in Vordingborg Municipality in Region Zealand.
+Vordingborg Municipality (Kommune) has a population of 45,751.

-Long term head coach of the Danish national football team, Morten Olsen, was born in Vordingborg.
+Vordingborg is situated on the southern coast of the island of Zealand.
+It lies adjacent to the Storstrømmen, a strait separating the island of Zealand from the island of Falster.